 Whoever visits Portugal sometimes notices places that can’t understand nor explain, places like public wash houses.

 It was in the public wash houses or next to the shores of rivers or streams that laundresses (lavadeiras) washed their family’s or customer’s clothes.
-Clothes from different customers were recognized by a specific mark (usually embroidered initials, flowers or stars, among other patterns).
+Clothes from different customers were recognised by a specific mark (usually embroidered initials, flowers or stars, among other patterns).

 This places were only frequented by women from Monday to Saturday and, apart from washing clothes, they would gossip, sing in groups and much more.